Which place is cheaper, San Diego or New Orleans?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both New Orleans and San Diego.
-The music scene and the family-friendly experiences are the main draw to New Orleans this time of year.
+The city activities, the music scene, and the family-friendly experiences are the main draw to New Orleans this time of year.
 Furthermore, many travelers come to San Diego for the beaches, snorkeling, the hiking, the city activities, the music scene, and the family-friendly experiences.

 In the summer, New Orleans is a little warmer than San Diego.
-Typically, the summer temperatures in New Orleans in July are around 82°F (28°C), and San Diego is about 71°F (22°C).
+Typically, the summer temperatures in New Orleans in July average around 82°F (28°C), and San Diego averages at about 71°F (22°C).

 People are often attracted to the plentiful sunshine in San Diego this time of the year.
 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives less sunshine than San Diego during summer.
-At this time of the year, New Orleans gets 264 hours of sunny skies, while San Diego receives 306 hours of full sun.
+New Orleans gets 264 hours of sunny skies, while San Diego receives 306 hours of full sun in the summer.

 New Orleans gets a good bit of rain this time of year.
 In July, New Orleans usually receives more rain than San Diego.
-At this time of the year, New Orleans gets 5.9 inches (149 mm) of rain, while San Diego receives 0 inches (1 mm) of rain.
+New Orleans gets 5.9 inches (149 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 The autumn brings many poeple to New Orleans as well as San Diego.
-Many travelers come to New Orleans for the shopping scene and the music scene.
+Many travelers come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene.
 Additionally, many visitors come to San Diego in the autumn for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In October, New Orleans is generally around the same temperature as San Diego.
-Temperatures in New Orleans average around 69°F (21°C), and San Diego stays around 68°F (20°C).
+Daily temperatures in New Orleans average around 69°F (21°C), and San Diego fluctuates around 68°F (20°C).

 The sun comes out a lot this time of the year in San Diego.
 People are often attracted to the plentiful sunshine in New Orleans this time of the year.
 In the autumn, New Orleans often gets around the same amount of sunshine as San Diego.
 New Orleans gets 240 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.